Television floor managers are the vital link between directors and those involved in a television production on the studio floor

 - There may be opportunities to work abroad for foreign production companies.

-You can enter this area of work with any degree or HND, but the following subjects may be particularly helpful:
+You can enter this area of work with any degree, foundation degree or HND, but the following subjects may be particularly helpful:

 - media studies

 You won't go straight into a television floor manager role and must be prepared to take different posts within television first to gain knowledge of the industry as a whole.
 Most graduates, for example, gain experience working as a runner, assistant floor manager or in a technical sound or lighting role.